achin/java-web-container-buildpack/README.md

 # Buildpack: Java Web Container
 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java web applications.
-It accepts a pre-build war file and uses OpenJDK to run it.
+It accepts a pre-built war file and uses OpenJDK to run it.

 This build pack currently supports the following containers.